-John 19:20 This title then read many of the Jews: for the place where Jesus was crucified was night to the city: and it was written in Hebrew, and Greek, and Latin.
+John 19:20 This title then read many of the Jews: for the place where Jesus was crucified was nigh to the city: and it was written in Hebrew, and Greek, and Latin.

-Numbers 15:35-36 And the Lord said unto Moses, The man shall be surely put to death: all the congregation shall stone him with stones without [outside] the camp.
-And all the congregation brought him without [outside] the camp, and stoned him with stones, and he died; as the Lord commanded Moses.
+Numbers 15:35-36 And the Loord said unto Moses, The man shall be surely put to death: all the congregation shall stone him with stones without [outside] the camp.
+And all the congregation brought him without [outside]

+Eden, The Garden, and The Two Trees (Part Three) by John W. Ritenbaugh the camp, and stoned him with stones, and he died; as the Loord commanded Moses.

 Nobody was ever executed any closer to the Temple nor the Tabernacle than 2,000 cubits.
 That was outside the camp.
 It could be ten miles outside, and that would be fine, but not within that imaginary circle measured from that dot between the Menorah and the Showbread.
 Jesus was crucified near the city, but Paul in Hebrews 13 said it was outside the gate, meaning the eastern gate.
 It was outside the camp.
-It was outside of that circle because He was a "transgressor" and He had to be crucified outside the camp.
+It was outside of that circle because He was a transgressor and He had to be crucified outside the camp.
 From that vicinity it was very near to the top of the Mount of Olives, and therefore was in clear sight of the Temple.

 That one in Numbers 15 involved a Sabbath breaker, so God ordered the person to be put to death outside the camp.
-Recall that is only $6/10^{\text{th}}$ of a mile.
+Recall that is only 6/10th of a mile.